DHARUNDP5/-DHARUNDP5/README.md

 "Make it work, make it right, make it fast."

-* 🌍  I'm based in Indian
+* 🌍  I'm Indian
 * ✉️  You can contact me at [dharunprakshkdp@gmail.com](mailto:dharunprakshkdp@gmail.com)
-* 🧠  I'm learning Next.js Typescript
+* 🧠  I'm learning Next.js,Typescript.

 ## 🌐 Socials: